The Economy’s Impact on HR in 2026 (And How to Respond)

-Three out of four employers worldwide reported difficulty finding qualified candidates in 2026.
+Seventy-two percent of employers worldwide reported difficulty finding qualified candidates in 2026, according to ManpowerGroup’s survey of 39,000 employers across 41 countries.
 That’s not a hiring problem.
-That’s an economic reality reshaping how every HR department operates.
+That’s the economy’s impact on HR, reshaping how every department plans, pays, and retains people.

 Economic uncertainty is the defining challenge for Chief Human Resources Officers in 2026.
-Finance departments are scrutinizing HR budgets more closely than ever, demanding demonstrable and scalable impact from every investment.
+Finance departments are scrutinizing HR budgets more closely than ever, demanding demonstrable, scalable impact from every investment.
+When money tightens, HR stops being treated as a cost center and starts being asked to prove it isn’t one.

 Here’s what that looks like in practice: